Israeli troops kill 4 Palestinians in West Bank clashes | Law-Order

 At least four Palestinian gunmen were killed in shootouts with Israeli security forces during a sweeping West Bank arrest operation cracking down on the Islamic militant group Hamas on Sunday, the Israeli military said.

-Sunday's violence was the deadliest between Israeli troops and Palestinian militants in the occupied West Bank in recent weeks and came amid heightened tensions following this year's 11-day war between Israel and Hamas in the Gaza Strip.
+It was the deadliest violence between Israeli troops and Palestinian militants in the occupied West Bank in recent weeks and came amid heightened tensions following this year's 11-day war between Israel and Hamas in the Gaza Strip.

-Israeli Prime Minister Naftali Bennett said in a statement that Israeli security forces in the West Bank operated against Hamas operatives “that were about to execute terror attacks in the very immediate future”.
-He said that the soldiers in the filed “acted as expected of them” and said his government gave them full support.
+Israeli Prime Minister Naftali Bennett said in a statement that Israeli security forces in the West Bank moved against Hamas operatives "that was about to execute terror attacks in the very immediate future."
+He said the soldiers in the field "acted as expected of them" and said his government gave them full support.

-The Israeli military said that troops involved in arrests in the West Bank came under attack as Palestinian gunmen fired on soldiers.
-It declined to provide further information.
+Lt.
+Col. Amnon Shefler, an Israeli army spokesperson, said Israeli forces involved in a joint operation with the Shin Bet internal security agency and the Border Police came under fire while carrying out arrests in the West Bank.

+He said the aim was "to stop a Hamas terrorist organization cell that is operating in Judea and Samaria with an intent to carry out terror attacks," referring to the West Bank by its biblical names.
+He said four Hamas operatives were killed and several others were arrested in the overnight operation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)